faelgabriel/elixircd/README.md

 #### User Modes

-These modes are applied to users themselves, affecting their behavior and access to the server.
+These modes apply to users globally, affecting their visibility, privileges, and access across the server.

+- **+a (Admin)**: Grants IRC administrator privileges. ❌
 - **+B (Bot)**: Marks the user as a bot. ✅
 - **+c (No CTCP replies)**: Prevents the user from sending CTCP replies. ❌
-- **+d (Deaf)**: Blocks channel messages from being received by the user. ❌
+- **+D (Deaf)**: Blocks channel messages from being received by the user. ❌
 - **+G (Profanity Filter)**: Filters incoming messages containing offensive words. ❌
 - **+g (Caller ID)**: Blocks private messages from users not on your accept list. ✅
 - **+H (Hide Operator)**: Hides operator status from non-operators in WHOIS. ✅